andylvua/ext2-4_filesystem_reader/README.md

         81 -> 8           Mon Dec  4 20:38:02 2023   3
 ```

-The first column is the filesystem block number that was modified by the transaction.
+The first column is the filesystem block number modified by the transaction.
-The second column is the corresponding journal block number which contains the modified block.
+The second column is the corresponding journal block number that contains the modified block.
 Timestamp and sequence number are self-explanatory.

 ## References